eoinkelly/notes/databases/dynamodb/dynamodb.md

       2. global secondary index (**preferred option in most cases**)
         * you choose any attributes you want for partition key and sort key
         * used much more frequently because they are more flexible than local secondary indexes
-        * requires you to provision additional throughput which is separate fro the read/write throughput ofr the core table
+        * requires you to provision additional throughput which is separate fro the read/write throughput for the core table
         * only offers eventual consistency (data is replicated from the core table to global secondary indexes in an async manner)
         * ++ you don't need to add them at table creation time
         * ++ you can delete them if you need to